Healthy Homes Assessment Mornington

 Draught Stopping Mornington

-If you can feel external air entering or a clear draught from a gap or hole that is, it is probably a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out of the house need the sealing.
-In the case of an open fireplace is not in use, it can create draughts.
-This must be sealed off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as much as imaginable.
+If you are able to feel external air entering or a clear draught from a gap or hole or crack, then it’s likely to be a gap or hole that needs sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air in or out into the house need the sealing.
+For example, if the open fireplace isn’t in use it can cause draughts and should be sealed from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed whenever possible.

-You don’t need to cover up gaps or holes in the building.
-For example, tiny gaps around doors and windows may be required to allow for movement within the building as the home is heated and cools so that they are able to be closed and opened rather than sticking.
-We will examine all windows and doors in an Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building as the household is heated and cools so that they are able to be closed and opened instead of than securing.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections